 As a new college graduate, life insurance may be the last thing on your mind, but perhaps it shouldn’t be.

-If you acquired student loan debt while married, upon your death your spouse may be responsible to pay your student loans in full if you live in a community property state.
+If you acquired student loan debt while married, upon your death your spouse may be responsible to pay your student loans in full if you live in a community-property state.
+Laws aren’t uniform across all community-property states however.
 Many community property states offer exceptions for education debts so that the spouse isn’t held liable for the debt unless they cosigned the loan.
 Each state has different laws when it comes to joint debt, find out the laws in your particular state.

 Life Insurance and Student Loan Debt